 Welcome to my website.
 I am a historian of colonialism, decolonisation and state formation.
 My research specialises in issues relating to governance, regime change and indigenous society in twentieth-century Southeast Asia.

-My research interests lie in a diverse range of fields: from the utilisation of technologies of governance, subversion and coercion, to issues of migration, economic and environmental change and the forced restructuring of indigenous and local communities.
+My research interests lie in a range of themes: from the utilisation of technologies of governance, subversion and coercion, to issues of migration, economic and environmental change and the forced restructuring of indigenous and local communities.
 The impacts of Western colonialism--both in sites of colonisation and in spaces beyond the direct reach of colonial authority--still weigh heavily today across Borneo and wider Asia.
 Recent developments in the South China Sea, where powers contest islands, resources and navigational rights, alongside Asia's rapidly declining forests and once-untouched hinterlands, where colonial and later post-colonial states wrought profound changes, are also demonstrative of the legacies of these political transitions.

 I write about my hometown, Hong Kong, too.
 As with many other decolonised territories, it is a place shaped by profound changes and uncertainties.
 But amidst great political unrest, no place is quite like Hong Kong.